jeromevonk/granola/README.md

 ### What's this?

-This is an app to *manually* control expenses.
+This is an app to *manually* track expenses.
 General idea is:

 * Create categories
 * Store expenses